By Cathy Stierhoff

 The head of the VDM Operations Council is Monica Finnegan, who has led the group since our re-boot in 2011.
 Other council members include Cathy Stierhoff, Lorna Newlin, Deana Kardel, Karen Aiken, Brenda DeBruyn, and Lizzie Jeremi.
-And we have enjoy the support of Susan Roe, president of the Board of Sausalito Sister Cities, Inc.
+And we have enjoyed the support of Susan Roe, president of the Board of Sausalito Sister Cities, Inc.

 Another first this year, was one-on-one interviews between each of the delegates and local business owners in their respective field.
 For example, a hostel owner from Viña met with the manager of the Marin Headlands Hostel; a caterer/baker visited the early morning kitchen works where Tera Ancona does her baking for Cibo; and two jewelers were treated to a behind the scenes look at goldsmithing at Sarah Swell Jewelry.
 A huge thank you to these and the many other businesses who participated, including Katya Glass Jewelry, Dynamic Energy Crystals, Something/Anything Jewelry Gallery, Soxalito and Jewelry by the Bay, Sausalito Sweets and General Store, Casa Madrona, Gables Inn, GrDano Boutique and Design Studio, and Sausalito Village.